tylertitsworth/5th-age-srd/Classes/Bard.md

 **Triggering Roll:** Natural 16+ if the escalation die is 3+; otherwise natural 20

-**Effect:** A nearby ally regains the use of a once-per-battle racial ability that was expended this battle.
+**Effect:** A nearby ally regains the use of a once-per-battle species ability that was expended this battle.

 ### Victory Is Ours